Anatoly1010/Atomize/atomize/documentation/general_functions.md

         break
 ```
 ## Repeating scans in an experimental script
 In addition to an infinite loop, a standard Python loop with repeating scans will also waste extra time in the test mode.
 To tackle it, one can use a special function general.scans( number_of_scans ).
 This function imitates a standard loop for which only the first loop will be checked in the test run.
-Please, note that in this case there is no need to declare and iterate a loop iterator, i.e. i.
-See the example below for more details.
+Please, note that in this case there is no need to declare and iterate a loop iterator, i.e. See the example below for more details.
 ```python3
 import atomize.general_modules.general_functions as general